darkpalacestudio/manuals/chameleon/manual/04_controls.md

 ![](assets/details_header.png)
 </div>

-Shared across all DarkPalace Studio plugins, the header is a central component for managing various aspects including loading and saving presets as well as loading themes.
+Shared across all Darkpalace Studio plugins, the header is a central component for managing various aspects including loading and saving presets as well as loading themes.

 ### Menu-Button